 - Building mental toughness

-Here's a drill I put the lads through, and that you can unleash on your campers.
+Here's a drill I put the lads through.
 I call it, recovery sprints.

 - Complete 15m shuttle sprints for 10 seconds followed by a 5-second walking rest.